veektortee/AI-Powered-Resume-Classifier/README.md

 # Resume Classification with Fine-Tuned BERT

-This project showcases a **resume classification system** fine-tuned on preprocessed data provided by (https://github.com/noran-mohamed/Resume-Classification-Dataset).
+This project showcases a **resume classification system** fine-tuned on preprocessed data provided by [Noran Mohamed](https://github.com/noran-mohamed/Resume-Classification-Dataset).
 It classifies resumes into predefined categories using a **Streamlit app** for user interaction.

 ---